sdash-redhat/designops.github.io/README.md

 git clone git@github.com:DesignOps/designops.github.io.git
 ```

-So far there is no other setup required: it is a single html document with a `style` tag.
+The site is a single html document with a `style` tag.
 After cloning do
 ```
 cd designops.github.io
 open index.html
 ```
 to open the site in your default browser.

+For auto-reloading there is a [Browsersync](https://www.browsersync.io/) setup. do `npm install` and then run `npm start`.
+The site should open at `http://localhost:3000/`